OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
   - 27002 Control 5.36 Compliance with policies, rules and standards.
 Gap: covers this control fully, with the particularity that AI regulation needs to be taken into account.

 - **#SECEDUCATE** (management).
-Educate data scientists and development teams on AI threats awareness - including the model attacks.
-Attaining a _security mindset_ is essential for all engineers, including data scientists.
+Educate data scientists and development teams on AI threat awareness, including attacks on models.
+It is essential for all engineers, including data scientists, to attain a security mindset.

   Links to standards: